statechannels/statechannels/packages/hub/readme.md

 ### Interacting with the hub from a browser

-**NOTE**: it is important to define a unique `HUB_ADDRESS` if others are running the hub locally since all hub instances use the same Firebase realtime database.
+**NOTE**: Running this package makes a connection to a shared external Firebase database.
+So, to avoid colliding with other developers also running this package, set the environment variable `HUB_ADDRESS` to one that is likely not being used by any other developer for local development purposes.

 To connect to the `hub` from the browser `wallet`, the `hub` and the browser `wallet` need to:

 - Share the state-channel address of the hub.
 A good way to do so is to create a `.env.development.local` in the monorepo root with `HUB_ADDRESS` and `HUB_PRIVATE_KEY` defined.
 - Point to the same local Ganache server.
 Configure your `.env` files accordingly.
 This should work without any modifications.
+- Point to the same shared local Ganache server.
+This should work without any modifications.
+To see which ports are being used by the `hub` and `wallet`, and to verify they are the same, you can reference the `GANACHE_PORT` environment variable which by default is set in `.env` of each package.
 - Point to the same contract addresses on Ganache.
 This will be the case if the hub and the client wallet point to the same Ganache server.

 You will also need to make sure that the hub's blockchain address has funds.
-The default hub blockchain address `HUB_SIGNER_ADDRESS` is in [constants.ts](https://github.com/statechannels/monorepo/blob/master/packages/hub/src/constants.ts)
+The default hub blockchain address `HUB_SIGNER_ADDRESS` is in [constants.ts](https://github.com/statechannels/monorepo/blob/master/packages/hub/src/constants.ts).
+This address will have funds by default.
+Ganache is started with [these funded private keys](https://github.com/statechannels/monorepo/blob/hub-address/packages/devtools/src/constants.ts).
+Consequently, feel free to substitute any of these address/private key pairs for `HUB_SIGNER_ADDRESS` and `HUB_SIGNER_PRIVATE_KEY`.

 ## Testing